evocn/evocn.github.io/content/posts/warofart.md

 date: 2022-11-02T11:17:54-07:00
 draft: false
 description: "Steven Pressfield's 'The War of Art'"
-tags: [review]
+tags: [review, personal]
 ---
 I recently read Steven Pressfield's *The War of Art*.
-It was a great book, packed with great insight, hard-earned wisdom, and some spiritual thoughts that I resonated strongly with.
+It was a great book, packed with great insight, hard-earned wisdom, and some interesting metaphysical thoughts.

 Ideas that really struck me:
-* **Creativity is holy** | Pressfield's insistence on treating the magic of creation with the religious reverance it has so often been deprived of today.
+* **Creativity is holy** | Pressfield insists on treating the magic of creation with the religious reverance it has seemingly lost to many.
-* **Turning pro** | Amateur artists are simply submitting to resistance.
+* **Turning pro** | Amateur artists submit to resistance.
 If you really cared, you would do it full-time, no matter the consequences.
-There is a moment when someone turns pro.
-* **Craft, not Art** | Creation should be treated as a professional endeavor, since that model has lots of desirable traits that creative labor should orient itself towards.
+* **Craft, not Art** | Creation should be treated as a professional endeavor, since that model has lots of desirable traits that creative work should orient itself towards.
 * **Find your Territory** | Territory is the realm you command.
 You know every inch of its land.
 It's a song that's in your fingers.
 It's your morning routine.

-Along with this wonderful nugget:
-> “The Bhagavad-Gita tells us we have a right only to our labor, not to the
-> fruits of our labor.
-All the warrior can give is his life; all the athlete can
-> do is leave everything on the field.”
+Find your territory, and everything will be easier.

-I thoroughly loved the book.
-But there was something hollow in me when I finished reading it, like i'd missed some main point.
+I thoroughly loved the book, but there was something hollow in me when I finished reading it, like I'd missed some main point.
 I thought a little about it and came to a realization.

 ## Resistance
 The main idea of the book is **Resistance**.
 It defines it as this metaphysical entity that seeks to destroy our potential.
 Resistance seeks physical success, and tries everything it can to destroy our divine ability to transcend our human state.
-Anyone who has endeavoured to transcend his or her stature and identity has felt its toxic effects, its miserable call, its bullying.
+Anyone who has endeavoured to transcend his or her identity has felt its destructive effects.

-The issue is, I knew about resistance already.
+Before I'd read this book, I knew resistance well.
 I'd felt it every day of the last two years, trying to learn on my own from scratch.
-I've crumpled before it many times before, slowly building up strength with which to mount my resistance.
+I've crumpled before it many times before, slowly building up strength with which to mount my defense.
 By the end of last winter, I could get about two hours of good, focused work done a day, completely self-motivated.
 By the end of this last summer, I could do four.
-I'm working my way up to five now.

 The reason it's been such slow going is that resistance rules my life.
-It's been my master and mistress for many years now.
+It's been my master for many years now.

-In reading this book, I met her once again.
+In reading this book, I met it once again.
-I saw her exploits laid out in a nice clear prose.
+I saw its exploits laid out in a nice clear prose.
 But that hollow feeling came, and I realized what it was: I already know everything I need to know about resistance.
-All there is to do now is to act.

 ## A Theory
-My friend Bryce came up with a theory as to why we consistently fail to make the mark: we seek input because we fear output.
+My friend Bryce came up with a theory as to why we consistently fail to make the mark:
+> We seek input because we fear output.

 We seek out resources, tutorials, self help books, and the like not because we want to overcome resistance, but because we are weak to its pull.
 We set out for resources before we have tried the work ourselves.